// sum_c.c

 result$result

 #> [1] 130.Fortran() returns a named list with all arguments, including outputs.
-This copy-in-copy-out semantics is simple but wasteful for large data.
-The newer .Call() interface with C wrappers around Fortran code avoids the copies.
+This copy-in-copy-out semantics is straightforward but wasteful for large data; the newer .Call() interface with C wrappers around Fortran code avoids the copies.

 You will rarely write new Fortran for R. The interface matters for two reasons: reading legacy code (many statistical packages on CRAN have Fortran backends dating to the 1990s), and understanding why R’s numerical performance is strong despite its interpreted overhead.
-When someone says “R is slow,” they are talking about R’s interpreter loop, not about the compiled Fortran that does the actual linear algebra.
+When someone says “R is slow,” they are talking about R’s interpreter loop, not the compiled Fortran that does the actual linear algebra.
+But with four modern interfaces available (C, C++, Rust, Python) plus Fortran, which one should you actually reach for?

 31.6 When to use what

-The decision depends on why you need another language in the first place.
+The answer depends on why you need another language in the first place.

 You need speed in a tight loop: profile first (Section 28.1).
 If the bottleneck is a loop that cannot be vectorized, use Rcpp (largest ecosystem, fastest iteration cycle) or Rust via extendr (memory safety, better for large codebases).
 Raw C via .Call() if you want zero dependencies.